Custom Lighting Layout Design project in Orangevale, California by McGuire Earth Works

 • Sacramento County building codes apply to every property in Orangevale.

-• A landscaper or electrician can tell you what your specific project needs.
+• A landscaper or electrician can tell you what your project needs.

-Your Yard Has Lighting Problems a Custom Layout Plan Can Solve
+Your Yard Has Lighting Problems a Custom Plan Can Solve

 Walk your yard after sunset and you will spot the trouble fast.
 Dark patches near the front door, a black hole under the oak tree, or a porch light that blinds anyone who walks up.
-These are the exact issues a custom lighting layout design in Orangevale is built to fix.
+These are the exact issues a custom layout is built to fix.

-• Dark entry paths create trip hazards for your guests, kids, and older family members.
+• Dark entry paths create trip hazards for guests, kids, and older family members.

-• Poorly aimed fixtures leave huge sections of the yard pitch black while one spot stays bright.
+• Poorly aimed fixtures leave huge sections pitch black while one spot stays bright.

-• Too many lights clustered together create harsh glare that bothers your neighbors and washes out detail.
+• Too many lights clustered together create harsh glare that washes out detail.

 • Unlit garden beds and trees waste the curb appeal you already paid for.

-• No clear plan means you buy fixtures, install them, and then realize the coverage is wrong.
+• No clear plan means you buy fixtures, install them, then realize the coverage is wrong.

 Orangevale yards add their own twist.
 Large mature oaks throw deep shadow zones that swallow light from a single fixture.
 Wide front yards on streets like Hazel Avenue and Greenback Lane need more than two or three path lights to feel even.